Hiroaki-K4/func_opt/README.md

 x=\bar{x}-\frac{f\prime(\bar{x})}{f\prime\prime(\bar{x})} \tag{3}
 $$

-This iterative method is called the Newton method.
+This iterative method is called the Newton's method.
 The algorithm is as follows.

 ### Algorithm
 #### **1. Give initial value of $x$**